Axway Open Banking

 There is no reason North American consumers will feel differently than their European peers.
 Progress in the technologies surrounding API security, identity, and consent is making these exchanges much more secure than just a few years ago and the benefits will ultimately outsmart the fear of privacy loss by a wide margin.

-The future is open… Embrace the challenge or stay behind?
+The future is open… embrace the challenge or stay behind?

-In the case of PSD2, for example, the emphasis was broadly on creating a more level, competitive playing field for non-banks to enter the value chain, while by comparison the UK’s open banking project was triggered more by a desire to stimulate competition between banks.
+In the case of PSD2, the emphasis was broadly on creating a more level, competitive playing field for non-banks to enter the value chain, while by comparison the UK’s open banking project was triggered more by a desire to stimulate competition between banks.

 There is no turning back.
 Open banking and ultimately Open Everything is happening.
 Ultimately, banks must come to view APIs not as a side initiative to the wider organization, but as an entirely new form of distribution channel built on new business models, where developers are now a new kind of customer.